nolafs/renaissance-website/site/content/_index.md

     for your project’s needs.

-    It’s not about aimlessly shouting about your game to anyone willing to lend their ear: We’re here to take your creativity and make sure right people hears about it in the right way, at the right time, in the right place
+    It’s not about aimlessly shouting about your game to anyone willing to lend their ear,  we’re here to take your creativity and make sure the right people hear about it in the right way, at the right time and in the right place.
 clients:
   clients:
     - company: Ascendant Infinity